 A license is required to engage in retail supply.
 In the Flemish Region, such license can be granted by the VREG to individuals or companies that operate independently from the electricity TSO and the DSOs and that comply with the criteria laid down by law, such as sufficient technical, organisational and financial capacity (amongst other things).

-On 30 June 2021, the top-3 of electricity suppliers (measured in market share) is as follows:
+On 31 December 2021, the top-3 of electricity suppliers in Flanders (measured in the number of connections served) is as follows42:

-- 1. Engie (39.36%) - 2.
-Luminus (18.04%)
+- 1. Engie Electrabel (39.4%)

+- 2. Luminus (23.1%)

+- 3. Eneco Belgium (11.4%)